There are several types of retirement plans available in India, depending on benefits offered:

-Pension funds manager registered by PFRDA manage the money invested in NPS.
+Pension funds managers registered by PFRDA manage the money invested in NPS.
 The list of fund managers is as follows:

 NPS offers two options:

-• Active: Where in the investor decides where the money should be invested from the following option (Either one of the following or a combination)
+Active: Where the investor decides where the money should be invested from the following option (Either one of the following or a combination)